 I spent years fishing like this B.C.
 (Before Carp) and they were happy days.
 I didn’t realise at the time what an excellent apprenticeship I was serving in readiness for all of my future angling endeavours.
 Similarly, little did I know just how critically important the art of observation was going to be to me, stretching far beyond time spent at the waterside and into all the nooks and crannies of my life; a fluid awareness slowly building, bleeding into every crack and crevice of each moment.

-As a teenager there were just a handful of waters offering the prospect of big Tench and were within range of my trusty, rusty old push-bike.
+As a teenager there were just a handful of waters offering the prospect of big Tench and within range of my trusty, rusty old push-bike.
 The lake that was farthest was a stunning, secluded club water near Arlesford Creek, some 10 miles ride; quite a mission at 3.30 in the morning with all your gear strapped to your bike.
 The closest was a mere 10 minute journey, and in this sense considerably more convenient.
-Convenience however, usually comes at a price of some kind.
+Convenience however usually comes at a price of some kind.

 The closer lake was like a gateway into the exquisite Essex countryside for beyond it lay about 10 miles of unspoiled landscape (including the vast inland sea that was Abberton Reservoir) that eventually led all the way down to the mud flats of the beautiful but macabre Blackwater estuary.
 On the other side it was bordered by the last vestiges of urban sprawl and most notably by a small but potent council estate.
 The lake, a deep gravel pit, was well known in the area as a bizarre kind of outdoor play ground for the local juvenile delinquents.
-Imagine, if you can, a beautiful body of water about 12 acres or so in size, with a superb variety of wildlife (including a shed-load of snakes) surrounded by vast swathes of scrub-land-come-heath.
+Imagine a beautiful body of water about 12 acres or so in size, with a superb variety of wildlife (including a shed-load of snakes) surrounded by vast swathes of scrub-land-come-heath.

-Now combine this with a very tangible ‘Mad Max’ lawlessness: burnt out cars, stolen motorbikes, prolific drug use, pyromania, air-rifle battles and the occasional mugging.
+Now combine this, if you can, with a very tangible ‘Mad Max’ lawlessness: burnt out cars, stolen motorbikes, prolific drug use, pyromania, air-rifle battles and the occasional mugging.
 A surreal soundtrack accompanied the scene: hours of relentless gun fire provided by the military rifle ranges next door.
 These elements comprised a heady mixture that was not to be taken too lightly.
 As a juxtaposition to all of this, there were some awesome fish in that lake: less than a handful of proper monster Carp and some big Tench.